-- Use the brightest color on the information you want to feature, since the audience will look at the brightest area - · Emphasize no more than two elements in a frame. - Don't use competing bright colors. - Black has the maximum contrast against white and is the easiest to read.
+Use the brightest color on the information you want to feature, since the audience will look at the brightest area first.

+· Emphasize no more than two elements in a frame.

+Don't use competing bright colors.
+Black has the maximum contrast against white and is the easiest to read.
 If you want an equivalent effect from color, you have to increase the size of the color-carrying elements to compensate for the decreased contrast.
-The closer the contrast is to the contrast between black and white, the less you have to increase the size of the text or graphic for it to be readily visible; i.e., use light background and dark text. - Color-coded titles, bullets, graphics, or text can speed up interpretation of the data.
+The closer the contrast is to the contrast between black and white, the less you have to increase the size of the text or graphic for it to be readily visible; i.e., use light background and dark text.

+Color-coded titles, bullets, graphics, or text can speed up interpretation of the data.
 The color helps provide a location map for the viewer.
-In turn, the viewer is directed to the information by
+In turn, the viewer is directed to the information by the colors rather than having to search. · Don't use color just because you have it.
+Too much color weakens its impact (Fig. 13).

-Bullets Bullet too small Bullet too large Bullet lines too thin Bullet too far from text Bullet too close to text Bullet correctly placed

-Top Trends in Food Science The Americanization of Flavor

-VOL. 55, NO. 1 • JANUARY 2001

-Top Trends in Food Science The Americanization of Flavor Super Simple the colors rather than having to search.

-Top Trends in Food Science

-- Super Simple

-- · And so on.

-- .
-Keep revealing topics
+Combinations

-- Don't use color just because you have it.
-Too much color weakens its impact (Fig. 13). - Combinations - Don't use too many colors or too many shades of one color. - Keep graduated backgrounds subtle and smooth. - Be careful which colors you use together.
+Don't use too many colors or too

+many shades of one color. · Keep graduated backgrounds subtle and smooth.
+Be careful which colors you use together.
 Very bright colors scream at your audience and tire their eyes.
-Some colors will "vibrate" against each other and make the visual too difficult to read; they make the visual look blurry. - Do not use blue on black (Fig. 14).
-It looks out of focus. - Do not use red and green together (Fig. 14).
+Some colors will "vibrate" against each other and make the visual too difficult to read; they make the visual look blurry.

+Do not use blue on black (Fig. 14).
+It looks out of focus.

+· Do not use red and green together (Fig. 14).
 Studies show that 7-9% of males and 1-2% of females are color deficient, which means they don't see all colors.
 Red and orange are confused with green and yellow.
-If your visual is green with red text, some individuals would see only one color with each stide. - Keep a consistent color scheme throughout your presentation.
+If your visual is green with red text, some individuals would see only one color with each slide.

+Keep a consistent color scheme throughout your presentation.
 Consistent graphic elements should be linked from frame to frame.
-Titles should be the same color, similar data variables should be the same color, bullets should be the same color, and so forth. - Different media project color differently.
+Titles should be the same color, similar data variables should be the same color, bullets should be the same color, and so forth.

+Different media project color differently.
 Film recorders, printers, video equipment, and computer monitors interpret colors and show them differently.
 Consequently, there may be a vast difference between the colors on your computer screen and those on your output device.
 Also, everyone sees colors differently.
 If color accuracy is critical, make test visuals and consult with those who will be imaging your slides or printing your poster.